Cuba Travel Tips

 Every tourist should have a valid

-and Cuban Tourist Card.
+passport and Cuban Tourist Card.

 Make car reservation online